epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-06-15-herbstlustwm-event-idle-ruby.markdown

 We can put custom event other than idle event in statusbar panel.
 This event, such as date event, called based on time interval in second.

-Luckily we can treat interval as event.
+It is a little bit tricky, because we have to make, a combined event that consist of, idle event (asynchronous) and interval event (synchronous).
-It is a little bit tricky, because we have to make, a combined event, that consist of idle event and interval event.
+Merging two different paralel process into one.

 This is an overview of what we want to achieve.